builders-blueprint-series/from-coder-to-engineer/body/chapter-1.md

 #### Southwest Airlines

 In the highly competitive and complicated world of air transportation, Southwest airlines has made a name for itself by flying against the air current of convention.
 Their business model is the definition of simplicity in the airline world.
 Southwest does not operate hubs, instead they fly mostly point-to-point.
 This eliminates the need for many travelers to connect.
 Less connections means passengers do not have to worry about a checked bag not making it to the next plane-or a weather delay causing a missed connection.
 They only operate one type of plane, the 737.
 They can save money by only needing to train, perform maintenance, and have pilots qualified for a single aircraft.
 They only have one type of seating, all coach.
 Southwest does not sell food on board, and they do not assign seats.
 In addition, they provide a simple bundled fare system to their customers.
 Southwest customers know exactly what they are getting when they buy a ticket.
 A simple, straight forward, no-frills experience that gets them to their destination.
 Great software is like Southwest airlines.
 Your end-users should get a consistent experience every time without any undue frustration.

+Southwest Airlines was founded in 1967 as an exclusive inter-state airline that only flew inside the state of Texas for the first part of its existence.
+Today Southwest is the largest domestic airlines in the United States.
+The foundation for Southwest's success has always been by offering a limited set of options to its' customers.
+The airline only flies one type of airplanes, has a single class of service and does not serve meals.
+In addition to a straight forward product, the airline offers a simple fare structure that contains very few restrictions, rules, or extra fees attached to a ticket.
+By doing so, the airline offers every customers with a bundled solution that contains all the necessary ways to get from one location to another with very little hassle.
+By forgoing products that only a small subset of its customers would use, lounges, business class, meals, or seat assignments; Southwest has allowed more people to fly by offering far less than most other carriers.

 ### Speak up now, or pay later